sandforms/sandforms/README.md

 # SandForms

-We have two major motivations:
+Sandforms is a online forms application that priortizes simplicity and data autonomy: you control how to use data you collect through these forms.

+Sandforms is built for [Sandstorm](https://sandstorm.io), a platform that allows you to easily host applications on your personal server.

+## Motivations

-First, we want to reduce our society's reliance on proprietary software by creating user-friendly alternatives to centralized services that monetize personal information.
+- We want to reduce our society's reliance on proprietary software by creating user-friendly alternatives to centralized services that monetize personal information.

-Second, we want to improve the safety of those who work to protect individuals’ liberties online by providing software that actively protects their privacy.
+- We want to improve the safety of those who work to protect individuals’ liberties online by providing software that actively protects their privacy.

-To those ends, we are creating SandForms - a free software forms application that matches or exceeds the level of usability we have become accustomed to online while explicitly protecting the personal information of its users.

 ### Build Status
 [![Build Status](https://snap-ci.com/sandforms/sandforms/branch/master/build_image)](https://snap-ci.com/sandforms/sandforms/branch/master)